mps-youtube/yewtube/RELEASING.md

 Possible Simplifications to this Process
 ----------------------------------------
-The `master` branch, which just contains the last released code, is probably unnecessary.
-It's just redundant with the most recent tag.

 The New Features help text isn't really important, but it is genuinely nice to have if kept up to date.

 Perhaps the `CHANGELOG` file isn't really needed, if Github releases includes that information.